 Day 1: Chengdu — Kangding (2,560m)

 First day of altitude acclimatization.
 Don't rush — Kangding has low altitude and good air.
 Evening: visit Qingge Square for Tibetan Guozhuang dancing, and eat a bowl of yak meat hotpot — your first taste of the plateau starts here.
+The dancing is free, the hotpot is hearty, and both ease you into the culture before the altitude begins its work.

 Day 2: Kangding — Zeduo Mountain — Yajiang (2,640m)

 Cross the first 4,000+m pass.
 Don't stay more than 15 minutes — take photos and descend immediately.
 Don't stay in Xinduqiao — at 3,460m, your first night here likely means headache and insomnia.
 Continue to Yajiang (800m lower) for a good night's sleep.
+This single decision—sleeping 800m lower—is the best altitude-sickness prevention on the entire route.

 Day 3: Yajiang — Litang — Batang (2,580m)